Rock134/gitskills/readme.txt

-crateing a new branch is quick.
+crateing a new branch is quick & simple.